nowaalex/af-utils/packages/check-hot/test-suite/scripts/README.md

 looks valid.

-`bundle.mjs` bundles shared implementation and third-party runtime helpers into the published entrypoints.
+`bundle.mjs` bundles shared implementation and third-party runtime helpers into the built entrypoints.
 TypeScript still emits declarations first.
 The build fails if esbuild reports any remaining external runtime import.

 This is package infrastructure, not inspected-library logic: React, Svelte,